Federal Energy Regulatory Commission

-The Federal Energy Regulatory Commission (FERC) is the United States federal agency that regulates the transmission and wholesale sale of electricity and natural gas in interstate commerce and regulates the transportation of oil by pipeline in interstate commerce.
+The Federal Energy Regulatory Commission (FERC) is an independent agency of the United States government that regulates the interstate transmission and wholesale sale of electricity and natural gas and regulates the prices of interstate transport of petroleum by pipeline.
 FERC also reviews proposals to build interstate natural gas pipelines, natural gas storage projects, and liquefied natural gas (LNG) terminals, in addition to licensing non-federal hydropower projects.

-FERC is composed of five commissioners who are nominated by the U.S. president and confirmed by the U.S. Senate.
+FERC was created in 1977 by the U.S. Congress in the aftermath of the 1973 oil crisis.
+FERC is an independent agency, even though it is part of the U.S. Department of Energy.
+It is headed by five commissioners who are nominated by the U.S. president and confirmed by the U.S. Senate.
 There may be no more than three commissioners of one political party serving on the commission at any given time.

 Primary duties

 The responsibilities of FERC include the following: